Thomas Tuchel Set To Be Unveiled As New England Manager - Reports - UrduPoint

 However, Tuchel also oversaw the demise of Bayern's dominance of German football in a first trophyless campaign last season for 12 years.

-Lee Carsley was put in temporary charge of England in August following Southgate's resignation shortly after reaching the final of Euro 2024.
+Lee Carsley was put in temporary charge of England in August following Southgate's resignation shortly after losing the final of Euro 2024.

 However, the 50-year-old, who stepped up from his role as under-21s manager, has since given mixed messages about whether he wanted the job on a permanent basis.